oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/e-lab-four-application-performance-monitoring/apm.md

      ![Database Management Overview](./images/otel-sort-descending-overview.png " ")

-## Task 4: Drill down to the trace Details

-1. The Trace detail page opens and displays the flow of action for the specific transaction in Topology and Waterfall views.
+7. The Trace detail page opens and displays the flow of action for the specific transaction in Topology and Waterfall views.

      ![Database Management Overview](./images/otel-trace-details.png " ")

      *Note: The operations in the topology are the spans that are seen in the waterfall view.*

-2. Examine the diagram by hovering the mouse over arrows which shows the connection details between the services.
+8. Examine the diagram by hovering the mouse over arrows which shows the connection details between the services.
 Notice that the thicker the arrow, the longer the connection time.
 So the diagram helps you to identify where in the services the slowness has occurred.
 Hover the mouse over the arrow between the last operation and the database.
 A floating window shows information about the slow SQL executed.

      ![Database Management Overview](./images/otel-query-details.png " ")

-3. Click the triangle icon next to the Topology label, to **minimize** the topology region.
+9. Click the triangle icon next to the Topology label, to **minimize** the topology region.

      ![Database Management Overview](./images/otel-collapse.png " ")

-4. The waterfall view shows the spans invoked in the transaction.
+10. The waterfall view shows the spans invoked in the transaction.
 If the trace is spread across multiple services, spans in each service appear in a different color.
 Review the following.

      ![Database Management Overview](./images/otel-collapsed-view.png " ")